0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/00_GitHub to AWS/README.md

 **The setup to create a Auto Scaling Group**

+1. Give it a name
+1. Set the group size to a minimum of 1 for now
+1. Select a VPC
+1. Select the subnet nettworks that you used in the `Load Balancer` section
+1. Go to the next section
+1. Keep the default selection
-1. Go to the Auto Scaling Group section and make a new one
+1. Go to the next section
+1. If you want (I recomend doign it eventually) you can have the Autoscalign Grup send you and email everytime a servers gose down and a new one is created in its place.
-1. Select the Launch Configuration
+1. Go to the next section
+1. Set tags
-1. Select the Load Balancer
+1. Go to the next section
-1. Change the cool down time to 120 sec
+1. Click `Create autoscalign group`

 ### CodeDeploy